Tennessee State HiSET Exam Eligibility Requirements

-- You do not have to be a resident of Tennessee.
+- Resident: You do not have to be a resident of Tennessee.

-- You must be 18 years old or older.
-However, if you are 17 you can take the test with an age waiver signed by the Director of Schools.
-Other rules may apply so be sure to check for additional requirements.
+- Age: You must be 18 years old or older.
+However, if you are 17, you can take the test with an age waiver signed by the Director of Schools.
+Other rules may apply, so be sure to check for additional requirements.

-- Passing score: 8 in each sub-test with a combined score of 45; minimum of 2 on the Language Arts, Writing essay
+- Score: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.

-- Accommodations: You must apply for disability accommodations through the HiSET exam’s accommodations page.
+- Accommodations: You must apply for disability accommodations through the HiSET exam accommodations page.

 Online GED or HiSET Classes